FelipeWeiss/FelipeWeiss/README.md

-### Hi there 👋
-## My name is Felipe Eduardo Weiss
+### Hi there, my name is Felipe Eduardo Weiss

 I'm Brazilian with Italian citizenship.

-I work 2+ years with software development and really love this.
+And I work 2+ years with software development.

 ##